cu-ecen-aeld/assignment-autotest/README.md

     pass on student's final submission.
  * Students can define their own test functions/files they use to test their code.

-See the [Unity](https://github.com/ThrowTheSwitch/Unity) refernece documentation for information about writing Unity test cases.
+See the [Unity](https://github.com/ThrowTheSwitch/Unity) reference documentation for information about writing Unity test cases.

 ## Using This Repository